What is the Herefordshire Green Network?

 The first HGN Gathering of 2018 focused on issues of food security and food poverty, click here for the full write up of that event, which included a visit from our colleagues at Transition Worcester with their successful Food Rescue project, alongside input our own Peter Norton (Brightspace Foundation) who is currently initiating a Food Poverty Alliance for Herefordshire, and Jacquie Allsop of the Hereford Food Bank.

-This event will be followed up by other events over the course of the year exploring issues of food production and food security more generally.
-We also hope to also see active campaigns developing…. watch this space.
+Other events over the course of the year have explored issues of food production and food security more generally.
+We also hope to also see active campaigns developing soon …. watch this space.

 3. Get Active

 The Awards for All funded ‘Get Active’ Project provides a package of support for the work of our membership in towns and villages around Herefordshire.
-This will include the provision of workshops and website resources alongside the development of materials to ensure the replicability of the inspirational local projects.
-More to follow soon.
+This includes the provision of workshops and website resources alongside the development of materials to ensure the replicability of the inspirational local projects.

 In 2017 our themes included Water.
 Click here for the lovely ‘River Stories’ outcome of our arts collaboration on water during 2017’s Hereford River Carnival.